jayneani1/unit2-project/README.md

 | Total | H | 31.5 hrs | 17 hrs |

 ## Additional Notes
- After trying to get the API to work and reaching out to multiple resources, Doug discovered that the petfinder api wouldnt work because it reset every 20 minutes.
+ - After trying to get the API to work and reaching out to multiple resources, Doug discovered that the petfinder api wouldnt work because it reset every 20 minutes.
 I had to start my project over from scratch today.
+ - I wanted a featured drink page but the api only allowed for one random to show up unless you paid for their Patreon.

 ## Code Snippet